Condo Living FAQs

 The common elements are the parts of the development outside of the individual suites.
 These consist of items like corridors, foyer and elevators, bicycle storage rooms, the parking lot, roadway and lighting, guest suite, lounge, exercise room and other amenity spaces.
 These are all part of your common elements.

 In addition, there are some areas known as exclusive use common elements.
-Examples of exclusive use of common element areas are the balconies and private terraces that may be part of your suite.
+Examples of exclusive use common elements are the balconies, private terraces, parking and storage.
+These areas are for your use only but any maintenance required is the condo’s responsibility.

 What is the next step after I purchase a condo from you?